Modern Slavery Statement

 Upcoming actions to prevent slavery and human trafficking

-With support from our CEO and Department Heads we will affrim our zero tolerance towards slavery and human trafficking to all our service providers and suppliers.
-Department Heads from Buying and Merchandising, Design and Marketing, Technical and Creative Development, Logisitc's, Property and Human Resources will be responsible for disseminating Hobbs position on slavery and human trafficking to their relevant staff and stakeholders.
+With support from our CEO and Department Heads, we will affirm our zero tolerance towards slavery and human trafficking to all our service providers and suppliers.
+Department Heads from Buying and Merchandising, Design and Marketing, Technical and Creative Development, Logistics', IT, Property and Human Resources are responsible for disseminating Hobbs position on slavery and human trafficking to their relevant staff and stakeholders.

-We acknowledge that we cannot solve the problem of slavery and human trafficking alone.
-We are a committed member of the ETI and are looking into working with more collaborative partners to support our commitment of continuous improvement and transparency.
+We acknowledge that we cannot solve the problem of human rights, slavery and human trafficking alone.
+We are a committed member of the ETI and work in collaboration to actively support continuous improvement and transparency.

 Monitoring our Effectiveness